hdavid16/InventoryManagement.jl/README.md

 ## Model Inputs

 The supply network topology must be mapped on a network graph using [MetaGraphs.jl](https://github.com/JuliaGraphs/MetaGraphs.jl).
 The system parameters are stored in the network's metadata.

 ### Node-specific

 `Producers` will have the following fields in their node metadata:
 - `:initial_inventory::Dict`: initial inventory for each material (`keys`)
+- `:inventory_capacity::Dict`: maximum inventory for each material (`keys`)
 - `:holding_cost::Dict`: unit holding cost for each material (`keys`)
 - `:supplier_priority::Dict`: (*only when the node has at least 1 supplier*) `Vector` of supplier priorities (from high to low) for each material (`keys`).
 When a request cannot be fulfilled due to insufficient productio capacity or on-hand inventory, the system will try to reallocate it to the supplier that is next in line on the priority list (if `env.reallocate == true`).
 - `:production_cost::Dict`: unit production cost for each material (`keys`)